vikasnkumar/d2l-pdl/chapter_introduction/index.md

 *self-supervised learning*, techniques that leverage some aspect of the unlabeled data to provide supervision.
-For text, we can train models to "fill in the blanks" by predicting randomly masked words using their surrounding words (contexts) in big corpora without any labeling effort ([Devlin, Chang, Lee - 2018](https://arxiv.org/abs/1810.04805))!
+For text, we can train models to "fill in the blanks" by predicting randomly masked words using their surrounding words (contexts) in big corpora without any labeling effort ([Devlin, Chang, Lee, Toutanova](https://arxiv.org/abs/1810.04805))!
 For images, we may train models to tell the relative position between two cropped regions of the same image ([Doersch, Gupta, Efros](https://arxiv.org/abs/1505.05192)), to predict an occluded part of an image based on the remaining portions of the image, or to